Emerge

 Fellows must be available for Monday - Friday, 1:00-4:30pm PT (plus 3 hours of independent work each day, determined individually by each Fellows’ chosen personal schedule), during the following times:

 This commitment will include time for independent work on your proposed project as well as frequent meetings with the Emerge cohort and invited guests.
-Once the workshop concludes, fellows agree to participate in monthly check in calls with Emerge cohort from August 2024 to May 2025, time TBD based on cohort availability.
+Once the workshop concludes, fellows agree to participate in monthly check-in calls with Emerge cohort from August to December 2025, time TBD based on cohort availability.

 How do I apply to be considered for a spot in the Fellowship?

-Fellows will be selected by a four-member, disabled, BIPOC selection committee bringing together people with disabilities who represent the similarly diverse fields that we are hoping our Emerge cohort will represent.
-Fellows will be selected based on their past accomplishments, proposed individual projects, expressed commitment to scholar-activist practice, and the perceived impact from participation in the Emerge opportunity.
+Fellows will be selected by a four-member selection committee of disability studies scholar-activists bringing together people with disabilities who represent the similarly diverse fields of work that we are hoping to see from our Emerge cohort.
+Fellows will be selected based on their past accomplishments, proposed individual projects, expressed experience and commitment to scholar-activist practice, and the perceived impact from participation in the Emerge opportunity.

 If you’d like to discuss your specific needs before applying, contact alocust@sfsu.edu.
 We look forward to working with you to make this program accessible and have budgeted for ASL, live captioning, and partial financial support for personal care assistant support).